juliancamposes/my-own-php-blog/README.md

 Normally I'm going to use PHP (without framework), MySQL, JavaScript, HTML5 and CSS.
 For the frontend design I'm going to use Bootstrap. <br/>
 If you have any suggestions, please tell me!

-## When will you see it?

-I don't know :rofl:

 ## Structure folder

 The basic structure folder was defined in: https://juliancampos.es/folder-structure-php-project/

+## When will you see the project released?

+I don't know :rofl: